Filecamp – the DAM solution you never knew you always needed

 Filecamp provides a set of unique tools that can boost your team’s workflow.
 Sounds interesting?
 Learn more about Filecamp’s features and how it improves collaboration.

-For some purposes you might need to share files from a different location, but with Filecamp there’s no need to duplicate them in order to do so.
-Filecamp offers a true game-changing solution: collections.
+For some purposes, you might need to share files from a different location, but with Filecamp there’s no need to duplicate them in order to do so.
+Filecamp offers a truly game-changing solution: collections.
 You can create collections that include files from different folders and share them with a link that will either enable direct downloading or browsing a preview page.

 Modern organizations have to deal with a great number of digital assets.
 Sometimes it can be a real challenge to find certain files, especially if we’re not the ones who created or named them.
 That is why Filecamp put a lot of effort into making the search process as intuitive as possible.
 You can add keywords and tags to your assets so that your colleagues and stakeholders can find files in minutes, even without inside knowledge of your file-naming system.
 Filecamp even provides auto-tagging to speed up the file tagging process with its suggestions.
 The AI-powered system will automatically analyze the content and recommend accurate tags.